apache/incubator-heron/website/content/docs/operators/deployment/statemanagers/localfs.md

 `statemgr.yaml` config file specific for the Heron cluster.
 You'll need to specify the following for each cluster:

 * `heron.class.state.manager` &mdash; Indicates the class to be loaded for local file system state manager.
 You should set this to `com.twitter.heron.statemgr.localfs.LocalFileSystemStateManager`

 * `heron.statemgr.connection.string` &mdash; This should be `LOCALMODE` since it always localhost.

 * `heron.statemgr.root.path` &mdash; The root path in the local file system where state information is stored.
-We recommend providing Heron with an exclusive directory; if you do not, make sure that the following child nodes are unused: `/tmasters`, `/topologies`, `/pplans`, `/executionstate`, `/schedulers`.
+We recommend providing Heron with an exclusive directory; if you do not, make sure that the following sub-directories are unused: `/tmasters`, `/topologies`, `/pplans`, `/executionstate`, `/schedulers`.

 * `heron.statemgr.localfs.is.initialize.file.tree` &mdash; Indicates whether the nodes under root `/tmasters`, `/topologies`, `/pplans`, `/executionstate`, and `/schedulers` need to created, if they are not found.
 Set it to `True`, if you could like Heron to create those directories.
 If those directories are already there, set it to `False`.
-The absence of this configuration implies `False`.
+The absence of this configuration implies `True`.

 ## Example Local File System Configuration